segmentio/segment-docs/src/unify/linked-profiles/linked-audiences.md

 - `credit_cards.name` is a column in the `credit_cards` table
 - `transactions.count` is a column in the `transactions` table

-Marketers can create hyper-targeted user segmentations by filtering by column values or attributes, such as "Owly Card" and integers.
+Marketers can create hyper-targeted user segmentations filtering by column values or attributes, such as "Owly Card" and integers.

 ## Step 1: Build a Linked Audience